springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step3.md

 OPTIONAL:
 You can use ```argocd account update-password```{{execute}} to update the password to something that's easier to remember.

-## The UI
+## ArgoCD UI

-Next, let's log into UI.

 Click on the tab titled `ArgoCD UI`.
 This tab is pointing to localhost:8080, so it should open the Argo CD dashboard UI.
+Click the refresh icon at the top of the tab if it does not load automatically.

-You can also use the following link to open the Argo CD UI in a new tab if you prefer:
+Alternatively, you can click on the link below and open in a separate tab in your browser:

 https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com

 Enter the same credentials you used for the CLI.

-Next, let's deploy an application!